-You can automate ATEN Control System to perform one or a series of tasks on recurring schedule.
+You can have one or a series of tasks execute recurringly on specified time of the day.
 Each project can store up to 60 scheduled events.
 Note that this feature is not applicable to Control Pads.

 To create a new event, follow the steps below.